YP-118/Info301_Final/README.md

 ```

 #### **Reproducing from Scratch**
 We have designed an efficient and seamless workflow to generate all necessary results locally.
-Each script operates independently, eliminating any dependencies between them.
-Therefore, we do not provide a combined execution script.
-Simply run each script individually on your local environment as needed.

 ##### **For `Step2.ipynb`**